rochus-keller/Typos/Readme.md

 ### How to build

-Use the following command on Linux: `export MAKEINFO=true; CFLAGS="-O2 -fcommon" ./build.sh`
+- Use the following command on Linux: `export MAKEINFO=true; CFLAGS="-O2 -fcommon" ./build.sh`
+- Or use the [BUSY build system](https://github.com/rochus-keller/busy/) or open the BUSY file with [LeanCreator](https://github.com/rochus-keller/leancreator/)

 ### Additional Credits